JetBrains/teamcity-documentation/topics/known-issues.md

 ## Clearing Browser Caсhes

-There is a web UI-related issue which some our users have encountered (and it cannot be reproduced on other computers) which is tied to the cached versions of content.
+There is a web UI-related issue which some users have encountered (and it cannot be reproduced on other computers) which is tied to the cached versions of content.
 If you have come across such problem, make sure your browser does not use cached versions of content by [clearing browser caches](http://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache).

 ## Logging with Log4j in Your Tests

 If you use Log4j logging in your tests, in some cases you may miss the Log4j output from your logs.
 In such cases do the following:
 * Use Log4j 1.2.12
-* For Log4j 1.2.13\+, add the `"Follow=true"` parameter for the console appender used in Log4j configuration:
+* For Log4j 1.2.13\+, add the `Follow=true` parameter for the console appender used in Log4j configuration:

     ```Shell
     <appender name="CONSOLE" class="org.apache.log4j.ConsoleAppender">